Chheng Phon: Youth and formation: from student to teacher

 Chheng Phon was born in 1930 in the Kompong Cham province.
 In his twenties, he was a favorite of Queen Kossamak, and frequented the Royal Palace where he learnt the Royal Ballet of Cambodia.
 He studied to become a teacher in 1955, and received a scholarship to pursue his studies in China which he completed in 1960, returning to Cambodia, not without difficulty, as his relationship with Sihanouk become more tense.
-He then started working at the Royal University of Fine Arts in Phnom Penh where he founded the Khmer Folklore Troupe in 1964 in order to fight against what he considered "rampant pessimism" in the field of culture in Cambodia.
+He then started working at the Royal University of Fine Arts in Phnom Penh where he founded the Khmer Folklore Troupe in 1964 to fight against what he considered "rampant pessimism" in the field of culture in Cambodia.
 He become a full-fledged professor at the university in 1968.

 Traditional dancing during the Civil War

 In 1970, he visited Japan to participate in the Osaka International Exposition, leading a Cambodian dance troupe.
 Later in the 1970s, as the country became engulfed by the war in Indochina, he started a performing arts "farm" outside of Phnom Penh to train students from the University of Fine Arts in traditional dance drama while they raised vegetables, chickens, and pigs.
 With his troupe, he created four stories of the Yike drama and five stories of the Bassac drama.